Beloit Transit

-Beloit Transit is the public transportation system in Beloit, Wisconsin.
-It is owned and operated by the city of Beloit.
+Beloit Transit is the public transportation system in Beloit, Wisconsin, United States.
+It is owned and operated by the City of Beloit.

 History

 Public transit in Beloit began in 1902 with interurbans serving the city.
 Proper streetcar service followed in 1906 run by the Beloit Traction Company.
 Buses replaced streetcar service on August 12, 1930, and privately operated buses continued to ply Beloit's streets until April 1, 1972, when the city took over operations.
 In 1977, service expanded to South Beloit, Illinois.

 New automated fareboxes were rolled out in 2020, followed by a new route on the east side of Beloit in 2021.
 Free fares were offered for one week to raise awareness of the route change.
 In June 2022, Beloit Transit purchased its first hybrid bus, replacing a 15 year old diesel bus.
 The new bus was primarily funded by a federal grant and is expected to enter the fleet in 2023.
 The hybrid bus will allow Beloit Transit to save $1,100 per year in diesel costs and reduce greenhouse gas emissions by 18 tons.